agrando-de/zenhub-to-jira/README.md

 ## Gotchas:
+* This script can import issues marked as Done, but this becomes much more of a pain, so that functionality has been commented out.
+It's suggested to only import current / backlog issues.
 * 03.2020: JIRA has two importers that have different functionality:
   * Inside of a project, click the '+' on the sidebar, at the top-right of the modal, click 'Import Issues'
     * This importer does not allow Status or Comments to be imported